Democratic backsliding in the United States: World Press Freedom Index

+Financial Times

+According to a 30-point index by the Financial Times based on 10 domains measuring democratic qualities published in 2026, democratic backsliding in the U.S. in the first year of Trump's second term has been steeper than in Hungary under Viktor Orbán, Venezuela under Hugo Chávez, Russia under Vladimir Putin, and Turkey under Recep Tayyip Erdoğan within the same time frame of them taking office.
+However, the magazine noted that democratic institutions in the U.S. have proven more resistant to democratic backsliding than in those countries.

 Public opinion

-Bright Line surveys from the University of Chicago have taken frequent measurements on attitudes around democracy in the US from political scientists and a representative sample of the public, and have shown democratic decline consistent with V-Dem and the Economist Democracy Index.
+Bright Line surveys from the University of Chicago have taken frequent measurements on attitudes around democracy in the U.S. from political scientists and a representative sample of the public and have shown democratic decline consistent with V-Dem and The Economist Democracy Index.

 Heading toward the 2024 elections, polls indicated that Democrats and Republicans alike had serious concerns about democratic backsliding, though often for starkly different reasons.
-FiveThirtyEight analysis of polls found most Democrats were concerned about the implications for democracy of a second Donald Trump presidency, while most Republicans were concerned about election integrity, as most Republicans continued to incorrectly believe that Joe Biden was not legitimately elected in 2020.
+FiveThirtyEight analysis of polls found most Democrats were concerned about the implications for democracy of a second Donald Trump presidency, while most Republicans were concerned about election integrity, as many Republicans continued to incorrectly believe that Joe Biden was not legitimately elected in 2020.

+Public opinion research has begun to examine democratic norms in terms not only of losers' consent but also of winners' restraint.